Housing - Łukasz Stanek - Gift, Credit, Barter: Architectural Mobilities in Global Socialism

 Architecture and Petrobarter

-After the prefabricated panel factory was completed in Accra, a coup that toppled Nkrumah in 1966 interrupted the construction of the mikroraiony.
-This event pointed to the risks of Khrushchev’s policy in the “Third” world which, in spite of significant investments, rarely led to sustained political influence or economic benefits for Moscow.
-Under the Brezhnev administration, the Soviets and their Eastern European satellites continued to support housing industries in less developed Comecon member states, including Mongolia, Vietnam, and Cuba, and only occasionally engaged in gift diplomacy, as with the large panel factory gifted to Chile under the short-lived presidency of Salvador Allende.14 Yet in spite of the general reorientation of Soviet technical assistance towards more tangible benefits for the USSR, such as access to raw materials, the political economy of architectural mobilities from socialist countries continued to be ambiguously situated between gift-giving and commercial exchange.
+After the prefabricated panel factory was completed in Accra, the coup that toppled Nkrumah in 1966 interrupted the construction of the mikroraiony.
+This event pointed to the risks of Khrushchev’s policy in the “Third” world that, in spite of significant investment, rarely led to sustained political influence or economic benefits for Moscow.
+Under the Brezhnev administration, the Soviets and their Eastern European satellites continued to support housing industries in less developed Comecon member states, including Mongolia, Vietnam, and Cuba, and only occasionally engaged in gift diplomacy, as with the large panel factory gifted to Chile under the short-lived presidency of Salvador Allende.14 Yet in spite of the general reorientation of Soviet technical assistance towards projects with more tangible benefits for the USSR, such as access to raw materials, the political economy of architectural mobilities from socialist countries continued to be ambiguously situated between gift-giving and commercial exchange.

 This ambiguity was perpetuated by means of barter contracts between Eastern Europe, the Middle East, and North Africa, which accelerated in the wake of the oil embargo of 1973.
 The profits from oil sales, deposited by Arab governments in Western banks, were lent to socialist countries in need of modernizing their industries and financing their models of consumer societies.
 Yet when their industrial leap failed to materialize, socialist countries, including East Germany, Poland, Bulgaria, and Romania, found themselves struggling with huge debts in foreign currencies.15 As a result, they expanded their trade with oil producing countries such as Iraq, Libya, and Algeria, which included the exchange of design and construction of housing for crude oil.
-Oil obtained in the course of such “petrobarter” agreements was used to satisfy the rapidly increasing demand by the energy-hungry economies in socialist countries.
+Oil obtained in the course of such “petrobarter” agreements was used to satisfy rapidly increasing demand in the energy-hungry economies of socialist countries.
 It was also sold to the West to provide supplementary income for debt repayment.

 Housing project delivered in the framework of the General Housing Programme for Iraq, 1976-80.
 Miastoprojekt-Kraków.
 Private archive, Kraków (Poland).